jmtt89/AndroidAppDemo/README.md

 ### Request a GCM - Messangi Linking

-Send an email to *support@ogangi.com* with your Messangi credentials you've received in your registration and attach to it the **google-services.json** file you've received from Google to request the registration of your app in Messangi platform.
+Send an email to *support@ogangi.com* with your Messangi credentials you've received in your registration and attach to it the **google-services.json** file and the **Server API key** you've received from Google to request the registration of your app in Messangi platform.
 It's the way to authorize and enable your access to the platform *as developer*.

 --------
 ## Configure Messangi SDK
-To start in this section you can **checkout the tag GCMReady** with git console (OJO REVISAR)
+To start in this section you can **checkout the tag GCMReady** with git console.

 ### Add Messangi Module